Griffin-Fore/MERN_Project_Bitter/checklist_and_ideas.md

 B I T T E R

 Presentation:
-    Register without picture /
+    Register without picture
-    Register with picture /
+    Register with picture
-    Login /
+    Login
-    Like, dislike and retweet on the main page /
+    Like, dislike and retweet on the main page
-    View my profile  /
+    View my profile
-    unretweet a tweet /
+    unretweet a tweet
-    Create a tweet /
+    Create a tweet
-    Visit one of my tweets /
+    Visit one of my tweets
-    Edit one of my tweets /
+    Edit one of my tweets
-    Delete one of my tweets /
+    Delete one of my tweets
-    Create a new tweet /
+    Create a new tweet
-    Comment on one of my tweets with images / edit my comment /
+    Comment on one of my tweets with images edit my comment
-    delete my comment /
+    delete my comment
-    View someone else's profile /
+    View someone else's profile
-    retweet, like and dislike one of their tweets / View one of their tweets /
+    retweet, like and dislike one of their tweets
+    View one of their tweets
-    comment on the tweet with images /
+    comment on the tweet with images
-    Visit one of someone else's tweets I retweeted / Like dislike and retweet /
+    Visit one of someone else's tweets I retweeted Like dislike and retweet
-    comment with images /
+    comment with images
-    Login as someone else /
+    Login as someone else
-    Post a comment /
+    Post a comment
-    Edit a comment /
+    Edit a comment
     Delete a comment
-    Like and dislike someone else's comment /
+    Like and dislike someone else's comment
-    Follow someone /
+    Follow someone
+    View Following Feed

+Checklist:
+Link to following feed in main page /
+Link to following feed in user page /
+Comments show newest first
+Current user has a gold border in main page tweets / Current user has a gold border in user page tweets / Current user has a gold border in feed tweets /

 Checklist of features:
 Pages: